Shy-Rez/midnight-drift/README.md

 # Midnight Drift
 **A high-speed, procedurally generated retro arcade raceing game built entirely in C++ and SFML.**

-This game strips away heavy commercial game engines like unity to focus on performance, custom physics, math, and infinite replayability.
+This game focuses on performance, custom physics, math, and infinite replayability.
 It features time bending mechanics, drift handling, and a clone system that lets you race your own past personal record for a track.

 ## Technical highlights